kailoulou/HikingLog/README.md

 This map will be under “Your Journeys” and will place pins or “Points of Interest” in the map which users can hover over, accessing the same data as in the hiking log.
 Upon hovering, it displays the name and the date of the hike.
 If the user clicks on it, they will be redirected to its respective entry in the log.

+## Demonstration

+Please see [this link](https://drive.google.com/file/d/1B2oWqkg_rKcseU7FoIQBnjslZfYs1i1e/view?usp=sharing) to see a live demonstration of the current version of the project

 ## Technical Outline
 ### File Responsibilities